nodejs/node/doc/api/fs.md

 If a `FileHandle` is not closed using the `filehandle.close()` method, it might automatically close the file descriptor and will emit a process warning, thereby helping to prevent memory leaks.
-Please do not rely on this behavior in your code because it is unreliable and your file may not be closed.
+Please do not rely on this behavior because it is unreliable and the file may not be closed.
 Instead, always explicitly close `FileHandle`s.
 Node.js may change this behavior in the future.

 Instances of the `FileHandle` object are created internally by the